Bobsleigh at the Winter Olympics

 Bobsleigh is an event in the Winter Olympic Games where a two- or four-person team drives a specially designed sled down an ice track, with the winning team completing the route with the fastest time.
-The event has been featured since the first Winter Games in 1924 in Chamonix, France, with the exception of the 1960 games in Squaw Valley when the organizing committee decided not to build a track in order to reduce expenses.
+The event has been featured since the first Winter Games in 1924 in Chamonix, France, with the exception of the 1960 games in Olympic Valley when the organizing committee decided not to build a track in order to reduce expenses.
 Other than that exception, the four-man competition has been competed at every game (in 1928, it was a five-man competition).
 The two-man event was introduced at the 1932 Lake Placid games and a two-woman event was first contested at the 2002 Salt Lake City Olympics.